2010 New York Jets season: AFC Championship: at (2) Pittsburgh Steelers

-Coming off their win over the Patriots, the Jets flew to Heinz Field for the AFC Championship Game against the No. 2 Pittsburgh Steelers, in a rematch of their Week 15 game.
+Coming off their win over the Patriots, the Jets flew to Heinz Field for the AFC Championship game against the No. 2 Pittsburgh Steelers, in a rematch of their Week 15 game.

 New York trailed in the first quarter as Steelers running back Rashard Mendenhall got a 1-yard touchdown run.
 Pittsburgh added onto their lead in the second quarter as kicker Shaun Suisham got a 20-yard field goal, followed by quarterback Ben Roethlisberger getting a 2-yard touchdown run, along with cornerback William Gay returning a fumble 19 yards for a touchdown.
 The Jets closed out the half with a 42-yard field goal from kicker Nick Folk.

 New York began the third quarter with quarterback Mark Sanchez finding former Pittsburgh wide receiver Santonio Holmes on a 45-yard touchdown pass.
+Two drives later, the Jets got into red zone in the middle of the 4th quarter, but were held out of the end zone.
 The Jets tried to rally as Roethlisberger fumbled the snap in the endzone and then got tackled in the endzone by Mike DeVito for a safety, followed by Sanchez hooking up with wide receiver Jerricho Cotchery on a 4-yard touchdown pass.
 However, the Steelers held on to preserve the win.

 With the loss, New York's season came to an end with an overall record of 13–6.

+As of the 2024 season, this is the most recent playoff game played by the Jets.